-The accumulation of 120 credits through the assessment of taught modules as detailed below:
+The accumulation of 120 credits6 through the assessment of taught modules as detailed below:

 Description Credits

 COMPULSORY MODULES:

 Induction Introduction to Defence and Security Leadership and Management Decision Analysis and Support Stakeholder Management and Organisational Behaviour National Security and Emerging Global Trends Introduction to International Law and Use of Force Research Methods Strategic Leadership in the Security Sector Security Sector Strategy and Policy Development 0 10 10 10 10 10 10 10 10

 ELECTIVE MODULES:

-Elective 1: Any module from Modules, 229, 234, and 267 - 270 Elective 2: Any module from Modules 227, 237, 238, 271 - 275 Elective 3: Any fully online module from Modules 100-199, 223 - 229, 231, 234-241, 243 - 247 and 267-275, 300-399 (as agreed with Flexible Education Co-ordinator and subject to eligibility and module availability)
+Elective 1: Any module from Modules, 234, and 267 - 270 Elective 2: Any module from Modules 227, 237, 271 - 275 Elective 3: Any fully online module from Modules 100-199, 223 - 228 231, 234-237, 243 - 247,267-275 and 300-399 (as agreed with Flexible Education Co-ordinator and subject to eligibility and module availability)

+TOTAL: 120

-&lt;sup>5 Senate Regulations require a minimum of 60 learning credits to be accumulated for the Award of PgCert.
+5 Senate Regulations require a minimum of 60 learning credits to be accumulated for the Award of PgCert.
 The number of learning credits for individual courses is set during course validation.

-&lt;sup>6 Senate Regulations require a minimum of 120 learning credits to be accumulated for the Award of PgDip.
+6 Senate Regulations require a minimum of 120 learning credits to be accumulated for the Award of PgDip.
 The number of learning credits is set during course validation.